Setsuyaku Rock: Characters

 Hamada is a follower of Takao's Instagram account and they develop a close relationship when they meet in person.

 Media

 Manga

 Setsuyaku Rock is written and illustrated by Hiromi Okubo.
-It was serialized in the seinen manga magazine Morning from December 22, 2016, (2017 issue nos.
+It was serialized in Kodansha's seinen manga magazine Morning from December 22, 2016, (2017 issue nos.
 4 and 5) to July 6, 2017 (2017 issue no. 32).
-The chapters were later released in three bound volumes by Kodansha under the Morning KC imprint.
+The chapters were later released in three tankōbon volumes under the Morning KC imprint.